ShadowGrendo/foundry-shadowrun6e/devlog.md

 alternately, I could add some sorting ability to the tests table.
 Then you can order your tests by name or dice pool.

 The tests table is pretty busy.
-Might need to thin it out a bit.
+Might need to thin it out a bit. can probably move the initiative stuff other places.